-Dr. Brian J. Adams

-Director of the Centre for Interfaith and Cultural Dialogue at Griffith University, Australia
+Moderator: Dr. Brian J. Adams, Director of the Centre for Interfaith and Cultural Dialogue at Griffith University, Australia

-- Chief Rabbi Itzhak Dayan, Chief Rabbi of the Jewish Community (CIG) in Geneva - Prof. Auwal Farouk Abdussalam, Associate Professor at the Department of Geography at the Kaduna State University, Nigeria; KAICIID Fellow - Ms. Kiran Bali, MBE, JP, Chair of the URI Global Council of Trustees - Dr. Thomas Lawo, Senior Advisor for Religion and Sustainable Development at the German Society for International Cooperation (GIZ) and Acting Head of Secretariat Coordinator of the International Partnership for Religion and Sustainable Development (PaRD) in Bonn, Germany - H.G.
-Bishop Anba Marcos, The Coptic Orthodox Bishop for the Diocese of Shoubra El Kheima; on behalf of His Holiness Pope Tawadros II Pope of Alexandria and Patriarch of the Coptic Orthodox Church of Alexandria - Dr. Amanah Nurish, member of the Indonesian Consortium for Religious Studies (ICRS); KAICIID Fellow
+- Chief Rabbi Itzhak Dayan, Chief Rabbi of the Jewish Community (CIG) in Geneva - Judge Mohamed Abdel Salam, Secretary General of the Higher Committee for Human Fraternity (HCHF) - Prof. Auwal Farouk Abdussalam, Associate Professor at the Department of Geography at the Kaduna State University, Nigeria; KAICIID Fellow - Ms. Kiran Bali, MBE, JP, Chair of the URI Global Council of Trustees - Dr. Thomas Lawo, Senior Advisor at the German Society for International Cooperation (GIZ) and PaRD Secretariat - H.G.
+Bishop Anba Marcos, The Coptic Orthodox Bishop for the Diocese of Shoubra El Kheima; on behalf of His Holiness Pope Tawadros II Pope of Alexandria and Patriarch of the Coptic Orthodox Church of Alexandria (TBC) - Dr. Amanah Nurish, member of the Indonesian Consortium for Religious Studies (ICRS); KAICIID Fellow - Mr. Martin Palmer, Secretary General of the Alliance of Religions and Conservation (ARC) (TBC)

-Panel Discussion 12: The rule of law, human rights and religious rights
+PD12: The rule of law, human rights and religious rights

-The rule of law, human rights, and religion are conceptually interlinked.
+Description: The rule of law, human rights, and religion are conceptually interlinked.
 Efforts to promote social justice, freedom of religion, and religious pluralism require that we develop strategic thought and leadership approaches that take into account the complex ways in which religious liberty rights interact with other fundamental rights enshrined in the International Convention on Human Rights.
 Laws and policies need to reflect the understanding that the right of free exercise of religion protects all religious beliefs and communities, including the non-religious ones; this requires respect for religious plurality and equality principles, and has to be balanced against other liberty and equality rights where they are in conflict.